Integrating Poultry: Soil Health and Crop Yield Improvements in Organic Vegetable Systems

 Vegetable Crop Varieties & Rotation Timelines

-In Year 1, spinach was planted in all three treatment groups, followed either by poultry (Treatment 2), a summer cover crop blend of cowpea and teff (Treatment 3), or mini butternut squash (Control).
-Two months after the summer cover crop was seeded, poultry were introduced (Treatment 3).
+In Year 1, spinach was planted across all three treatments, followed either by poultry (Treatment 2), a summer cover crop blend of cowpea and teff (Treatment 3), or mini butternut squash (Control).
 All three treatments were seeded with a winter cover crop blend of cereal rye and Austrian winter pea for the winter season.

 In Year 2, leaf lettuce was planted in all three treatment groups, followed either by poultry (Treatment 2), summer cover crop (Treatment 3), or bell peppers (Control).
-The same timeline was applied to Year 2, with poultry integration two months post-summer cover crop seeding, followed by winter cover cropping.
+The same timeline was applied to Year 2.

 Data Collection & Analysis